The Southwestern coast of Canada borders the Pacific and thanks to the North Pacific Current the climate here is pretty moderate,

 an increasing percentage of them are from asian origins.

-Outside these metropoles there is ample place for nature to florish, which
+Outside these cities there is ample place for nature to florish, which

 again stimulates outdoor recreation and tourism.

-Whalewatching tours are popular, if your are lucky you can observe a pot of
+Whale watching tours are popular, if you are lucky you can observe a pot of

 Orcas or see the spout and tail of a humpback whale

-The more adventurous can opt for a visit to the grizzly bears
+The more adventurous can opt for a visit by zodiac to the grizzly

-And if you want to play it safe, go visit the Butchart Gardens to enjoy the flowers.
+Those who like to play it safe, can visit the famous Butchart Gardens and enjoy the flowers.
+But watch